Violence and controversies during the George Floyd protests: In the United Kingdom

 June 3: In the evening, following the demonstration at Hyde Park in Central London, clashes erupted as part of the protest group advanced further into Central London on their way to Parliament Square.
 Protesters climbed onto window sills on the walls of the HM Treasury building, spraying Black Lives Matter graffiti on the Treasury and surrounding buildings.
 Thirteen people were arrested after physical altercations broke out outside the gates to Downing Street.
 Temporary barriers and bottles were thrown over the gates, and groups of protesters attempted to breach them.
 Objects including signs and a traffic cone were thrown at police.

 June 6: In Central London, protests outside Downing Street started peacefully but later turned violent after a group started throwing bottles and other objects at the police.
 Mounted police were eventually sent in to push the protesters back, one mounted officer fell from her horse after it ran into a traffic light.
 In all, 14 police officers were injured during the clashes, including two with serious injuries, and at least 14 protesters were arrested.

 June 7: In Central London, BLM protesters clashed with police near King Charles Street, forcing the deployment of the Met's public order unit to quell the violence.
 At least one policeman suffered an injury to his head.

 June 13: An official Black Lives Matter protest was cancelled in London due to concerns that it could be countered by far-right groups, after right-wing activist movement the Democratic Football Lads Alliance had called for people to travel to London to protect monuments.
-Hundreds of counter-protesters, including members of far-right groups, gathered at several statue sites in London, and violently clashed with the police, leading to over a hundred arrests and the injury of at least six police officers.
+Hundreds of counter-protesters, including members of far-right groups, gathered at several statue sites in London, and clashed with the police, leading to over a hundred arrests and the injury of at least six police officers.

 On the same day, in Newcastle, counter-protesters hurled smoke bombs, bottles, flares and fireworks at Black Lives Matter protesters and Northumbria Police officers resulting in 13 arrests and 5 Black Lives Matter protesters being hospitalised.